GHRP-6 – 5mg

 $ 19.00

 All products are for laboratory research purposes only.
 Not for human consumption, medical, or veterinary use.
-ION Peptides does not condone or support the use of peptides outside of controlled scientific research.
+Novara Peptides does not condone or support the use of peptides outside of controlled scientific research.
 By purchasing, you acknowledge that you are a qualified researcher or institution.
 You must be 21 or older.

 f1